taawraat/Bank-Management/README.md

 # Bank-Management
-A bank management application using Jframe
+A bank management application using Java Swing framework.